monikma/monikma.github.io/_posts/2016-05-28-java-8-oca-1z0-808-exam-checklist.md

 - are we not trying to call non-`static` method from a `static` method
 - are there any uninitialized local variables or class constants
 - is there a method called on an immutable object and not assigned to anything afterwards (look especially at Strings and Dates)
+- are the `throws` in checked exceptions propagated correctly
 - don't try to compute tricky variable reassignments in memory, that's a trap - take the paper

 ### Questions around Java